LegacyModdingMC/awesome-minecraft-1.7.10/examples/Forge-Mixin-1_7_10/README.md

+**NOTE: this project has been replaced by https://github.com/makamys/forge-mod-template**

 # Forge Mixin 1.7.10 example

 This is a minimal example mod demonstrating how to get Forge and Mixins to work in 1.7.10.
 Mixin versions below 0.8 work, and 0.8 also works with certain drawbacks.